 The main page of the application will be based on an indexed view that contains the area and phone number for all customers.
+You need to return the area code from the PhoneNumber field.

 The function should return nvarchar(10) and not a TABLE.